mes3n/sudoku-online/README.md

 # Sudoku Game Online
-A soon to be launched online sudoku game.
+A online sudoku game.
 Includes both generation and a solver.

+## Playing
+The game is available at [sudoku.svedenheim.se](https://sudoku.svedenheim.se).

+## Rules
+Rules are avaialbe at [sudoku.svedenheim.se/info](https://sudoku.svedenheim.se/info)